wallter/laravel-ai-code-analysis/README.md

 - **[PHPStan](https://phpstan.org/):** A static analysis tool for PHP that focuses on finding bugs in your code without running it.
 - **[PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer):** Detects violations of a defined coding standard in your PHP code.
 - **[Psalm](https://psalm.dev/):** A static analysis tool for finding errors in PHP applications.
+- **[Rector](https://github.com/rectorphp/rector):** An automated refactoring tool that upgrades and refactors your PHP code.
+- **[ESLint](https://eslint.org/):** A static analysis tool for identifying problematic patterns found in JavaScript and TypeScript code.
+- **[Prettier](https://prettier.io/):** An opinionated code formatter for maintaining consistent code style across JavaScript, TypeScript, and other languages.
+- **[Pylint](https://www.pylint.org/):** A static code analyzer for identifying coding errors in Python.
+- **[golint](https://github.com/golang/lint):** A linter for Go source code.
+- **[Elixir Formatter](https://hexdocs.pm/elixir/1.12.2/elixir/Module.html#format/1):** A built-in formatter for Elixir code.
 - **[Laravel Tinker](https://github.com/laravel/tinker):** An interactive REPL for the Laravel framework, aiding in debugging and testing.
 - **[OpenAI-PHP/Laravel](https://github.com/openai-php/laravel):** Facilitates integration with OpenAI’s API for AI-driven features.

 ### Code Parsing and Analysis

-- **Comprehensive Parsing:** Analyzes PHP files to extract detailed information about classes, methods, functions, traits, and annotations, providing a holistic view of the codebase.
+- **Comprehensive Parsing:** Analyzes files across multiple languages to extract detailed information about classes, methods, functions, traits, and annotations, providing a holistic view of the codebase.
 - **AST Insights:** Captures detailed AST data, including node types, attributes, and structural relationships, enabling advanced analysis of code structure and behavior.
 - **Granular Metadata:** Extracts metadata such as namespaces, file paths, line numbers, and method parameters to facilitate in-depth understanding and precise debugging.
 - **Persistent Tracking:** Stores parsed data in a database, allowing for historical tracking, cross-referencing, and analysis over time.